 47.3MP and 10fps too

 Perhaps most impressive of all is that the Leica Q2’S improved Maestro II processor allows a continuous shooting speed of 10 frames per second, even at full resolution.
-The new camera can also capture 4K UHD video.
+The new camera can also capture 4K UHD video, making it of interest to anyone looking for the best 4K camera right now.

 While the exterior design is the same as the Leica Q, the new camera’s body is now dust and water sealed, and Leica says it has also improved the battery life.
 Other mod cons include integrated Wi-Fi and ‘always on’ Bluetooth LE connectivity for a permanent connection to a paired smartphone.